chris-carbonell/gmail-scrub-inbox/README.md

 ### Google Sheets
 1. Set up a Google Sheet and share it with the Python script via the email in the credentials JSON (see links below).

-## Features

-* scrub Gmail inbox for specific labels and log the relevant emails in a Google sheet

 ## Helpful Links